 Whats trending in the category of Santiago Sanguchería?
-José Ramón 277 stands in the forefront with an offer of new and interesting takes on the Chilean Sandwich, as well as thoughtful selections of Chilean craft beer.
+José Ramón 277 stands in the forefront with an offer of new and interesting takes on the Chilean Sandwich, as well as a thoughtful selection of Chilean craft beer.

 The name doesn’t just lend itself to hype.
 José Ramón 277 is more than just a commercial Santiago Sanguchería, its a popular eatery and drinkery for a reason.

 What do you order first in a Choperia?
 Certainly something from the list of 12 Chilean craft beers.
-Everything from an Indian Pale Ale to a strong Stout is offered in a selection of sizes.
+Everything from an Indian Pale Ale to a strong Stout is offered in a few sizes.
 For the tasters out there, a trio of beer or wine provides the perfect start.

-If your feeling a little more adventurous then go with the Pichanga.
+If your feeling a little more adventurous then go for the “Pichanga.”
 This is a traditional offering of cubed pork snouts with pickled carrots, cauliflower, hard boiled eggs, and Spanish olives.
 Quite a rustic offering from a place you wouldn’t suspect.

 | The sandwiches

-First on the list is the Plateada.
-What starts out as your standard mechada sandwich soon takes a turn with pastel de choclo, caramelized onion, olives, and the Chilean fried egg.
-Creamy corn mash and mechada beef impart distinct chilean flavors.
-Be careful as you pop the fried egg yoke and maneuver in this tasty creation.
+First on the list is the “Plateada.”
+What starts out as your standard mechada sandwich soon takes an interesting turn with pastel de choclo, caramelized onion, olives, and the Chilean fried egg.
+Creamy corn mash and mechada beef impart classic chilean flavors.
+Careful as you pop the egg yoke and maneuver into this tasty creation.

-If your in the mood for tasty slow cooked pork then the Pernil is the sandwich for you.
-Topped with a healthy helping of avocado, mayonnaise, tomato, and sauerkraut, this sandwich goes great with a bit of hot sauce from one of José Ramón’s making.
+If your in the mood for tasty slow cooked pork then the “Pernil” is for you.
+Topped with a healthy helping of avocado, mayonnaise, tomato, and sauerkraut, this sandwich goes great with a bit of hot sauce from José Ramón’s making.

 Many options are available at this modern Santiago Sanguchería.
 Everything from signature soft drinks, craft beer tastings, light salads, and especially classic or innovative sandwiches.
 José Ramón 277 is great for a lot of reasons including the price.